Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-inju-bank/walkthrough.md

 }
 ```
 &nbsp;
-Based on the setup contract, the initial balance of the bank is 50 Ether, while the *isSolved()* will return true if it has 0 balance, not let's see the Inju Bank to see what we are dealing with. &nbsp;
+Based on the setup contract, the initial balance of the bank is 50 Ether, while the *isSolved()* will return true if it has 0 balance, now let's see the Inju Bank to see what we are dealing with. &nbsp;
 &nbsp;
 ```solidity
 // SPDX-License-Identifier: MIT